 I have been able to find my way around a kitchen very easily from a young age.
 I love food, but love great tasting food even more.
 I began to contemplate if I could take my knowledge of cooking and apply it to the needs of Tess.
 I took the list of facts I had found on the internet relating to liver shunts, tracked down a website that had nutritional values for every type of food and began to prepare recipes for Tess.
 I contacted Doc Tom to discuss if what I was about to cook for Tess was good or bad for her health.
 After listening to my recipe ideas, he advised me to try it out due to none of the food items would be harmful to dogs.

-I present to you The Diet of Tess.
+I present to you the diet of Tess.

 - Chicken Breast boneless & skinless boiled

-- Ground Turkey pan fried and completely drained of any fat
+- Ground Turkey pan fried and completely drained of any fat (on occasion)

 - Green beans